 What’s your bottom line advice in the face of COVID variants?

-Get the COVID vaccine as soon as you can.
+Get the COVID vaccine as soon as you can, as it now is offered in many convenient locations.
 Approved vaccines are safe and effective.
 Vaccination is making a difference – in our area and across the nation.
 We want to get ahead of the variants and that means getting as many people vaccinated as quickly as possible.
 Schedule a COVID-19 vaccine now in numerous locations.
 Also, continue to wear a mask and social distance, especially in public settings or large gatherings among people who may not be vaccinated.